 We do not allow you to wait in the changing area during the lessons.

 Please return to the changing area to be ready to collect your child no earlier than 5 minutes before the lesson finishes.
 For safety reasons, please do not come onto the poolside whilst waiting for your child at the end of lessons.
+Please ensure that your child remains in their swimwear when showering after lessons.

 We endeavour to provide the same instructor each week to ensure continuity of your child's progress.
 From time to time we may need to provide an alternative instructor due to instructor sickness or annual leave.